drhsqlite/fossil-mirror/www/javascript.md

     services, JavaScript engine developers have ample motivation to keep their engines fast and competitive.

-    Once the scripts are cached, Ajax based page updates are faster than the alternative, a full HTTP POST round-trip.
+    Ajax partial page updates are faster than the no-JS alternative, a full HTTP POST round-trip to submit new data to the remote server, retrieve an entire new HTML document, and re-render the whole thing client-side.

 3.  <a id="3pjs"></a>“**Third-party JavaScript cannot be trusted.**”